rhyslwells/Data-Archive/content/storage/Obsidian Metadata.md

 Filter out with (-).
 Remove tags not interested in.

-### Setup
+Setup

-Each Category is coloured.
+- Each Category is coloured.

-Local graph settings saved:
+- Local graph settings saved: (See bookmarks) https://forum.obsidian.md/t/persistent-settings-from-local-graph-save-local-graph-settings/11195/47
-https://forum.obsidian.md/t/persistent-settings-from-local-graph-save-local-graph-settings/11195/47